June Sutor: Research and career

 Sutor moved to Australia in 1958, working as a research officer in Melbourne.
 In 1959, she returned to Britain to take up an Imperial Chemical Industries Fellowship at Birkbeck College, where she worked with J. D. Bernal, Rosalind Franklin, and Aaron Klug on the application of X-ray crystallography in molecular biology.
 She worked on hydrogen bonding and computational chemistry, writing programs for the EDSAC.
 Sutor used the concept of electronegativity, introduced by Linus Pauling in 1932, to explain hydrogen bonds.
 She investigated the Van der Waals distances that are shortened during hydrogen bonding, and based on her findings proposed that a C–H group that is activated by partial ionization can take part in hydrogen bonding (so called C-H···O bonds).
 She investigated the structure of theacrine, DNA and other purine compounds.
 In 1962, Sutor published the first crystallographic evidence for C-H ⋯O bonding.
 Her work expanded from small-molecule crystal structures to alkaloids.

 Her work was criticised by Jerry Donohue, who disputed her Van der Waals distances and claimed that she had data problems.
 At the time, Donohue's textbooks were in most laboratories, and he was a common reviewer for academic papers including crystal structures.
 Carl Schwalbe has speculated that this could have been due to academic jealousy, saying in 2019 that "acceptance of women in science, particularly the physical sciences, was by no means complete".

-Sutor moved back to New Zealand and worked briefly in the Department of Scientific and Industrial Research (New Zealand) before taking leave to look after her father, who died in 1964.
+Sutor moved back to New Zealand, working briefly for the Department of Scientific and Industrial Research before taking leave to look after her father, who died in 1964.
 In 1966, Sutor was offered a job by Kathleen Lonsdale at University College London.
 She studied urinary calculi and searched for ways to prevent them.
 Sutor had good contacts with hospital staff, and even managed to secure Napoléon III's bladder stone.
 She was supported by a grant from the Nuffield Foundation.
 In 1979, Sutor became partially sighted, and more "interested in the theoretical aspects of stone growth".